karlseguin/http.zig/readme.md

         max_body_size: usize = 1_048_576,

         // This memory is allocated upfront.
 The request header _must_ fit into
         // this space, else the request will be rejected.
-If it fits, the body will
-        // also be loaded here, else the large_buffer_pool or dynamic allocation is used.
         .buffer_size: usize = 32_768,

         // Maximum number of headers to accept.